 Jennifer M. Tobias and Janet B. Andreasen

-Postscript items are designed as rich “grab and go” resources that teachers can quickly incorporate into their classroom repertoire with little effort and maximum impact.
-This article adapts the classic Dots and Squares game into fun ways to encourage problem solving and computation.
-Variations include ways to adapt the game to different levels.
+Post Script items are designed as rich “grab and go” resources that any teacher can quickly incorporate into their classroom repertoire with little effort and maximum impact.
+This article shares ideas for using a clothesline number line to build understanding of number relationships across the elementary grades.

 Each month, elementary school teachers are given a problem along with suggested instructional notes.
 They are asked to use the problem in their own classrooms and report solutions, strategies, reflections, and misconceptions to the journal audience.
 This task allows students the opportunity to explore the magnitude of fractions in comparison to different sizes of wholes.